zacharimayer/ip_checker/README.md

 Finally, it creates a socket connection to the IP and port, and checks if the connection is successful.
 If the connection is successful, it makes a GET request to the URL and checks if the response has a status code of 200, which indicates a successful response.
 The results are stored in a list, and finally written to a CSV file named results.csv.

+# Requirements

+Python 3
+requests

+# Instructions:

+In order to run this code, you will need a csv name ips.csv file with 2 columns:
+- IP addresses
+- Ports